 The towers are conceived as a strong element in consonance with the surrounding hilly scene.
-The facade is a vertical structure composed of wooden and stone material.
-Contrary to the rational layout of the blocks, the landscape is based on a flexible and organic circulation.
+The facade is a vertical structure composed of timber and stone plates.
+The landscape is based on a flexible and organic circulation.

 Ground Floor area: 110000 m2

 Guangyuan is a city in Southwest China, Sichuan Province.
 Located in a mountainous region on the banks of Jialing River, the urban centre has expanded on the south bank of the river, where the project is located.
 The master plan is conceived in harmony with the surrounding hilly landscape.
 The buildings rise over the steep slopes becoming a milestone, a sober and expressive landmark, which solves the programme requirements by archiving the desired plot ratio and increasing the green area by minimising the building footprint.